 Reinstating your CMCA

-- Re-take and pass the CMCA exam.
+- 1) Re-take and pass the CMCA exam.
 Full application fees apply.

-Should reinstatement of the CMCA credential be denied for any reason a CMCA has the right to appeal the denial.
+Reinstatement of the CMCA credential is subject to review by the CAMICB Board of Commissioners.
+The Board reserves the right to review a conviction of any nature, within any timeframe, and to deny eligibility to reinstate on the basis of that conviction.
+Should reinstatement of the CMCA credential be denied for any reason, the certificant has the right to appeal the denial.
 The appeal process is outlined in the CMCA Handbook.